vostertag/study-notes/Cryptography/randomnumbers.md

 ...
 ```

+###  Cryptographically secure pseudorandom number generators

+That is to say a pseudo-random number generator (PRNG) with properties that make it **suitable for use in cryptography**.
+Such generators require:

+* Resist the **next-bit test**, which means that if an attacker get the first k bits of a random sequence, he won't be able to predict the (k+1)th bit with **probability of success non-negligibly better than 50%**.
+* Withstand **state compromise extensions**: if part the generator's state has been revealed, then it should be **impossible to reconstruct the stream of random numbers prior to the revelation**.

 ## Difference between PRNG and TRNG

-The best way to see the difference between the two is to generate their **random walk**, which is  mathematical object that describes a path that consists of a succession of random steps on some mathematical space such as the integers.
+The best way to see the difference between the two is to generate their **random walk**, which is a mathematical object that describes a path that consists of a succession of random steps on some mathematical space such as the integers.

 ![Random Walk example](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ea/Random_walk_25000_not_animated.svg/280px-Random_walk_25000_not_animated.svg.png)